“Well, what now?” Vick questioned as they walked around Imvera.

 “You could have easily allowed your people to kill us without intervening.”
 Kaidus cut in before Vick could keep going.

 “And risk losing all of them?
 I’m old, boy!
 Not blind!”
 The elder replied with irritation.

 The old man opened his mouth to speak once more, but stopped and simply stared at them.
 “Is there something wrong?”
 Kaidus questioned, wondering what the old man was doing.

 “Argh!
 The others are going to lynch me for this, but come!
 Both of you!”

 “Come with you?
 Old man, if you haven’t noticed, your people wants us dead.
 And how do you know we’re not with this Countess what’s-her-name?
 This could all be an elaborate ploy.”
 Vick reminded.

 “Hah!
 If you were, then I’d be dead already.
 As for wanting you dead, I don’t blame them one bit.
-You guys screwed up.
+You two screwed up.
 Bad.
 If you have even a shred of sympathy for those whose lives you’ve ruined, then come.
 I could use your help!”